-There was little clue in Tengil’s first album, the admittedly epic ‘Six’, that the Swedish quartet were capable of anything like this.
-They proved that they could play, sure, mixing dark hardcore and post-rock with aplomb, but from long, sinister stanzas and eerie spoken word passages to cover art of a grey face crying black blood, they seemed like a band living in the shadows.
+Sure, the Swedish quartet proved that they could play- mixing dark hardcore and post-rock with aplomb- but from long, sinister stanzas and eerie spoken word passages to cover art of a grey face crying black blood, they seemed like a band living in the shadows.
 With ‘shouldhavebeens’ however, Tengil step into the light.

-Opener ‘I Dreamt I Was Old’ starts with a brisk, whipping beat and cold, twinkling synth sounds.
-It’s a little like a helicopter lifting off, and that might just be on purpose.
+Opener ‘I Dreamt I Was Old’ starts with a brisk, whipping beat, and cold, twinkling synth sounds.
+It’s a little like a helicopter lifting off… and that might just be on purpose.
 From the first moment here, there’s no escaping the sense that Tengil are punching through a gloom, ascending to something else, something bigger, something better.
-Their aesthetics are now pink and purple hues.
-Instead of any black blood, the band have glitter face paint and there are floral print shirts in their wardrobe.
-Instead of dark guitars and croaky poetry there are hopeful whispers and massive, and I mean absolutely huge, waves of twinkling, glittering sound.
+Their aesthetics are now pink and purple hues and instead of any black blood, the band wear glitter face paint and there are floral-print shirts in their wardrobe.
+And instead of dark guitars and croaky poetry, there are hopeful whispers and massive, and I mean absolutely huge, waves of twinkling, glittering sound here.

-‘And the Best Was Yet to Come’ flips the script and starts with a wall of noise- sense-blasting synths, rapid-fire drums, Sakarias Westman’s impassioned clean vocals, and, don’t let the and flowery shirts fool you, some guitars being shredded to death too.
-And if ‘With a Song for Dead Darlings’ is abstract noise, made to make your headphones smile, ‘In Murmur’ is like 30 Seconds to Mars but y’know, not terrible.
+‘And the Best Was Yet to Come’ flips the script and starts with a wall of noise- sense-blasting synths, rapid-fire drums, Sakarias Westman’s impassioned clean vocals, and, don’t let the flowery shirts fool you, some guitars being shredded to death too.
+And if ‘With a Song for Dead Darlings’ is abstract noise, made to make your headphones smile, ‘In Murmur’ is sunspot-hot, laser-guided euphoric melodic rock.
+It’s a little bit like 30 Seconds to Mars in the beginning, but y’know, not terrible.